 “Ejes Verdes” – green axes for the Eixample

 There will soon be more space for residents in the Eixample district.
-The redesign of 4 major streets will begin in the summer, which will gradually be transformed into green axes.
+The redesign of 4 major streets will begin in summer 2022, which gradually evolves into green axes.

 To redesign the traffic-calmed streets, the city announced an ideas competition, which also called for solutions for the resource-saving maintenance of the facilities.
 The architectural studio Cierto won the competition for the street Consell de Cent.
 Carlota de Gispert Sampera, one of the architects in charge, rolls out the project plan and explains, “The green squares will be equipped with a sustainable urban drainage system to efficiently use rainwater and close the water cycle.
 We’re also putting in structured soil, a mixture of coarse-grained gravel and mineral components so that the roots have room and are better supplied with water and nutrients.”